 If you are planning a trip to the United States but you have not received a pardon or record suspension for your criminal record, you should not attempt crossing the border just yet.
 Anyone with a Canadian criminal record might be required to present a United States Entry Waiver, or evidence that you are in fact admissible for entry (i.e. proof that the offence was committed when you were a minor).
-Regarding the latter, such instances are not always successful which is why it is always best to apply for a waiver.
+Regarding the latter, such instances are not always successful which is why it is always best to apply for an entry waiver.

 Can I enter the United States?